freelawproject/inception/README.md

     Number of Gunicorn worker processes for serving the embedding service.
 Increase if you need higher concurrency.

+- `MAX_WORKERS`

+    Default: `4`

+    Number of Threadpool worker processes for chunking.
+Increase if you need higher concurrency.

 GPU Settings:
 - `FORCE_CPU`